Relative Strength Index – Your Key to Strong Signals

 As we said earlier, there are different types of indicators.
-They differ with functions, names, and placement.
+They differ in functions, names, and placement.
 For example, take a look at the chart below.
 Trend indicators are applied on the chart, while oscillators are located in a window below the chart.

 RSI Indicator: Buy and Sell Signals

 The first and primary RSI function is to determine the market condition.
-You’ll need to look at the indicator.
+You'll need to look at the indicator.
 The 30 level is a border of the oversold area.
-A break below this level signals sellers (or “bears”) prevail in the market.
+A break below this level signals sellers (or bears) prevail in the market.
 This situation means the asset is oversold, and traders can expect a market reversal.